tkaprol/cfs-dashboard/README.md

 # EO4EU Dashboard

-Before running this project, you should have a local instance of KeyCloack, and OpenEO API Running
+Before running this project, you should have a local instance of KeyCloak, and OpenEO API Running

 ## Run Project